mschmittfull/perr/README.rst

     $ python test_main_calc_Perr.py

+and look for 'TEST Perr: OK' at the end.

 Contributing
 ------------
-To contribute, create a fork on github, make changes and commits, and submit a pull request on github.
+To contribute, please create a fork on github, make changes and commits, and submit a pull request on github.